mptwaktusolat/app_waktu_solat_malaysia/README.md

 ## Report issues / Feature requests

 _With great power comes great responsibility_.
-Since this a prayer time app, keeping the data as accurate as possible is crucial Helps me solve issues/find bugs by reporing issues using the in-app **Send Feedback** feature **or** you could open a new [issue](https://github.com/mptwaktusolat/app_waktu_solat_malaysia/issues).
+Since this is a prayer time app, keeping the data as accurate as possible is crucial Helps me solve issues/find bugs by reporting issues using the in-app **Send Feedback** feature **or** you could open a new [issue](https://github.com/mptwaktusolat/app_waktu_solat_malaysia/issues).

 If you would like to contribute to this project, please submit a [pull request](https://github.com/mptwaktusolat/app_waktu_solat_malaysia/pulls).